microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Utility Types.md

 </blockquote>

 Removes the [`this`](/docs/handbook/functions.html#this-parameters) parameter from `Type`.
-If `Type` has no explicitly declared `this` parameter, the result is simply `Type`.
+If `Type` has not explicitly declared `this` parameter, the result is simply `Type`.
 Otherwise, a new function type with no `this` parameter is created from `Type`.
 Generics are erased and only the last overload signature is propagated into the new function type.

 ##### Example